Want to help out?

 Leland Woodbury

-VOLUNTEER REPAIRER mechanical repair wizard
+REPAIR COACH mechanical repair wizard

-Lee is a retired software engineer with a knack for fixing almost anything mechanical.
+Leeis a retired software engineer with a knack for fixing almost anything mechanical.
 Inspired by his father, who taught him and his brother that with the right tools and a little curiosity, almost anything can be taken apart and repaired, Leland brings both skill and patience to every repair.
 He’s excited to share his knowledge and help the community at Repair Café El Barrio.
 Plus he is adorable.
 We love him!

 • Mary Molepske, volunteer at Repair Café El Barrio grilling burguers for the crew